mirko-console-dir/ai-generator-image/README.md

    create a new account they will give you $5.
    For each interaction with the API they charge you about 2 cents

-2 .
-Decomment the tab from ./config/costants
-3 . run npm start on the terminal in flder ./server to active the server Node Express

 ** WARNING **